jollytoad/deno_jsx_stream/token_stream/README.md

 The functions don't care what a token is, so long as it isn't a Promise, an Iterable, or an AsyncIterable.
 A string will be seen as a token (rather than as Iterable).

+Also see `@http/html-stream` which adds HTML specific tokens and utility functions on top, and also `@http/jsx-stream` which uses this to stream from JSX templates.